Philipy-Ferreira/data-analysis/Projects/Olist.md

 <img src="https://github.com/Philipy-Ferreira/data-analysis/blob/f2ec569b3e9861e2847a2ca5bfd3a7230096ca1e/Projects/Screenshot%202026-04-10%20224921.png" width="800"/>

-This dynamic reveals that growth is entirely acquisition-driven.
-Even during peak periods such as November, where both orders and revenue increase significantly, the surge is explained by new customers rather than repeat behavior.
+This dynamic reveals that growth is not driven by retention but by continuous customer acquisition, with peaks such as November driven entirely by inflow rather than repeat demand.

 > [!IMPORTANT]
-> The implication is that the marketplace lacks demand accumulation.
-Each period starts effectively from zero, making growth dependent on continuous customer inflow and increasing acquisition costs over time.
+> The marketplace operates without demand accumulation, making growth structurally dependent on acquisition.
+This increases CAC pressure and limits long-term scalability.

 > [!TIP]
-> This retention gap represents the most immediate structural opportunity.
-Improving repeat purchase behavior would allow > growth to compound, increasing customer lifetime value and reducing reliance on external demand generation. **Loyalty programs, improved user experience and post-purchase engagement** are therefore central to unlocking this potential.
+> Improving retention is the highest-impact lever: even marginal gains would compound growth, reduce acquisition dependency, and increase customer lifetime value. **Loyalty programs, improved user experience and post-purchase engagement** are therefore central to unlocking this potential.

+## Operational driver

+Operational performance shows high reliability on average, with 93.12% of orders delivered on time and 6.88% delayed.
+However, delays spike during peak periods, reaching up to 18%.

+Regression analysis identifies delivery time as the strongest predictor of customer satisfaction, with each additional day reducing review score by 0.05 points.